 - Submerge the pomegranate in the large bowl of water and under the water peel back the skin and pop the seeds out.
 This will prevent the red juice from squirting all over your nice white shirt.
 Because I always seem to be wearing white while doing this.

 - The soft membranes from the inside of the pomegranate will float to the top.
-Scoop them out and throw away along with the harder shell
+Scoop them out and throw them away along with the harder shell.

 - Pour the water and seeds into a large sieve and remove the remaining white membrane pieces.

-So now let’s get to it because how much really more can I say about salad dressing!
-I had this salad dressing again last night for dinner.
-It was good I actually had one of those moments where I exclaimed “Damn that is good dressing!”
+I had this pomegranate salad dressing again last night for dinner.
+It was so good I actually had one of those moments where I exclaimed “Damn that is good dressing!”
 For real.
 Give it a try and see for yourself.

 Pomegranate Vinaigrette